Xooa/Unity-SDK/README.md

 ```

 ## Examples
-Go to Assets > Xooa > Example folder in Unity project where Xooa SDK is imported.
+Go to Assets > Xooa > Examples folder in Unity project where Xooa SDK is imported.

 The examples show case capability to load Xooa NFT Asset (Image and Scriptable Object) in Unity Game.